-The Public Defender is responsible for determining the eligibility of attorneys for appointment to cases under these regulations.
-In discharging this responsibility, the Public Defender shall consult with the Committee to:
+The Public Defender, in conjunction with the Committee, is responsible for determining the eligibility of attorneys for appointment to cases under these regulations.
+In discharging this responsibility, the Public Defender and the Committee shall:

-- 1. Review requests from attorneys concerning placement on the various appointment lists; - 2.
-Make recommendations regarding placement or removal of attorneys from the various appointment lists; - 3.
-Make recommendations regarding the number and type of lists and qualifications to be on the lists: - 4.
+- a.
+Review requests from attorneys concerning placement on the various appointments lists; - b.
+Make recommendations regarding placement or removal of attorneys from the various appointment lists; - c.
+Make recommendations regarding the number and type of lists and qualifications to be on the lists: - d.
 Make any other recommendations regarding the operation of the local indigent defense program.